MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/changing-contexts.md

 ### <span id="session-context"></span><span id="SESSION_CONTEXT"></span>Session Context

-In Windows XP and later versions of Windows, multiple logon sessions can run at the same time.
+Multiple logon sessions can run at the same time.
 Each logon session has its own processes.

 The [**!session**](-session.md) extension displays all logon sessions or changes the current session context.